bugzbit/bugzbit.github.io/_posts/2020-05-22-tenet-trailer--christopher-nolans-directorial-venture.md

 The trailer discloses some ideas related to international espionage and has something to do with the time-reversal/manipulation concept.
 With John David Washington in the lead role, Rober Pattison too shares plenty of screentime with him.
 The trailer though doesn't mention a release date whereas the original release date was July 17th 2020 as per some marketing on twitter.
 Due to the current COVID-19 health crisis it will be a test of how the movie performs on big screens.

-&gt; “We’re jumping off from the point of view of an espionage film, but we’re going to a number of different places.
-We’re crossing a few different genres in a hopefully exciting and fresh way.” -Christopher Nolan to Entertainment Weekly &nbsp;
+ > “We’re jumping off from the point of view of an espionage film, but we’re going to a number of different places.
+We’re crossing a few different genres in a hopefully exciting and fresh way.” -Christopher Nolan to Entertainment Weekly.

 That being said, since it is a Christopher Nolan movie, audiences are sure to get enthralled.